Saturday, July 21, 2012

 Last night, against the Oakland Athletics, the Yankees got good pitching from Ivan Nova (6 2/3 innings, just 2 runs), Boone Logan (last out in the 7th), David Robertson (scoreless 8th) and Clay Rapada (1st out in the 9th).

-Coupled with home runs by Russell Martin in the 8th (his 10th of the season, not bad for a struggling hitter) and Robinson Cano in the 9th (his 22nd), the Yankees were tied with 1 out in the bottom of the 9th, after Rapada had gotten the first out of the inning.
+Coupled with home runs by Russell Martin in the 8th (his 10th of the season, not bad for a struggling hitter) and Robinson Cano in the 9th (his 22nd), the Yankees were tied with 1 out in the bottom of the 9th, after Rapada had gotten the 1st out of the inning.

 There were 2 things that Joe Girardi could have done at this point that would have made sense:

 1. Leave Rapada in.
-Never mind the handedness of the batters coming up: If a pitcher is cruising, leave him in.
+Never mind the handedness of the batters coming up: If a pitcher is cruising, you leave him in.

 2. Take Rapada out, and bring in your best reliever.
 With Mariano Rivera not available, Girardi has determined that the best reliever on the club is Rafael Soriano.

 Girardi did neither of these things.
 He decided not to bring in Soriano, since the game was tied, and therefore it wasn't a save situation.
-But he decided he HAD to take Rapada out.
+But he decided he had to take Rapada out.

 So he brought in Cody Eppley.
 And this is what Eppley did: